 These visitors’ on-site actions will no longer be counted toward metrics based on initial variation assignment.
 Instead, their actions will be counted as part of their variation assignment as a net-new visitor, or not captured if they do not meet targeting conditions.

 Mitigating data gaps for single domain tracking

-For sites that are on a single domain, there are no limitations and the solution works perfectly out of the box.
-However, if the tag is running on sites spread across multiple domains or subdomains, we’re offering the following workaround:
+For sites that are on a single subdomain, there are no limitations and the solution works perfectly out of the box.
+However, if the campaign is running on sites spread across multiple subdomains, the following are some cases we may find: